 Do I need a prenuptial agreement?

 When you’re getting married, you may not be thinking about what you would do if you and your future spouse separated or divorced.
-However, as expert Family Solicitors, we would advise you to consider your assets and what would happen to them if you decided to end your marriage.
+However, as expert local Family Law Solicitors, we would advise you to consider your assets and what would happen to them if you decided to end your marriage.

 One way to protect your assets is with a Prenuptial Agreement.